syncfusion-content/maui-docs/MAUI/Polar-Charts/Axis/Axislabels.md

 **Always Visible**

-`AlwaysVisible` option in [EdgeLabelsVisibilityMode]() is used to view the edge labels even in chart area zoomed state.
+The `AlwaysVisible` option in [EdgeLabelsVisibilityMode]() is used to display the edge labels even when the chart area is zoomed state.

 {% tabs %}